malikabdullahnestosh/CandyCrush-CPP/README.md

 # Candy-Crush
-A simple candy crush game coded in C++ with simple graphics on console as part of Programming Fundamentals (CS-118), NUCES-FAST, Lahore.
+A simple candy crush game coded in C++ with simple graphics on console as part of Programming Fundamentals (CS-OOP), Riphah International university , Lahore.

-Creators: Adeel Khan, Ammar Ahmed, Ali Amir and Fahad Khawaja
+Creators: Malik Abdullah, Sana , Khadija zia and Samreen

-Copyright Khawaja 2019.
+Copyright Malik Abdullah.
 All uses of this code must be credited to this git or the creator(s).

 Improvements to code are welcome !